quantitative-ecologist/predator-foraging-mode-videogames/README.md

 ## Description

 All models were run on a remote computer cluster (Cedar, Compute Canada, https://docs.computecanada.ca/wiki/Cedar).
-You can open the .sh files under the [jobs] folder to see the computer specifications used to run the models.
+You can open the .sh files under the [jobs] (jobs) folder to see the computer specifications used to run the models.
 The computer cluster runs on CentOS Linux 7.

 ## Coding Workflow